Jimmy Hart: World Championship Wrestling (1994–2001)

-Following their departure from the WWF, Hogan and Hart briefly toured Mexico.
+After they departed from the WWF, Hogan and Hart briefly toured Mexico.
 After their return, Hart wrote music and occasionally appeared on Hogan's television show, Thunder in Paradise.
 Hogan then had Hart manage him when they went to World Championship Wrestling (WCW).
-At Bash at the Beach in 1994, Hart managed Hogan to win his first WCW World Heavyweight Title by defeating "the Nature Boy" Ric Flair.
+At Bash at the Beach in 1994, Hart managed Hogan to win his first WCW World Heavyweight Championship by defeating "Nature Boy" Ric Flair.

 At Halloween Havoc in 1995, Hart turned on Hogan to help The Giant.
 Hart also became the manager of the evil faction, the Dungeon of Doom, created by Kevin Sullivan.
-During that era, he managed Ric Flair to a 12th world title victory over Macho Man Randy Savage at Starrcade '95.
-After the demise of the Dungeon of Doom in July 1997, Hart was written off television for a few months, and then Hart returned in November 1997 to only manage The Faces of Fear, then in 1998, Hart recreated The First Family.
+During that era, he managed Ric Flair to a 12th world title victory over Macho Man Randy Savage at Starrcade '95: World Cup of Wrestling.
+After the demise of the Dungeon of Doom in July 1997, Hart was written off television for a few months, and then Hart returned in November 1997 to manage the Faces of Fear and Hugh Morris, but the Dungeon of Doom name was not used.
+In 1998, Hart recreated First Family.
 After the demise of the First Family, Hart was placed in charge of booking TBS's WCW Saturday Night show prior to the program's cancellation.
-Hart wrestled on April 18, 1999, to defeat Bubba the Love Sponge by disqualification at a house show.
-On November 15, he wrestled WCW Monday Nitro, losing to Norman Smiley in a Hardcore match.
-At Spring Stampede in 2000, Hart faced radio personality Mancow.
-The two had a rematch later in the year at Mayhem.
+Hart wrestled on April 18, 1999, defeating Bubba the Love Sponge by disqualification at a house show.
+On November 15, he wrestled on WCW Monday Nitro, losing to Norman Smiley in a Hardcore match.
+At Spring Stampede 2000, Hart faced radio personality Mancow Muller.
+The two had a rematch later in the year at Mayhem 2000.
 In February 2001, Hart joined WCW's booking committee.